 05 of 05

 As you pack your garbage bags, you may realize that some of your items really need a little extra padding.
 You could go out and purchase bubble wrap, but why spend the money?
 Easy solutions include:

-- Wrapping more fragile items in shirts, towels, sheets, or blankets to protect them from breakage
+- Wrap more fragile items in shirts, towels, sheets, or blankets to protect them from breakage

-- Using newspaper to wrap individual items (be sure to tape the newspaper so it doesn't come unwrapped in transit)
+- Use newspaper to wrap individual items (be sure to tape the newspaper so it does not come unwrapped in transit)